prateekbaheti/gauge_mingle_demo/specs/twist-mingle.md

 Create new projects from the Current projects page.
 This is the first page you see after signing in to Mingle.

-* Sign me in with name "twist" and password "Twist#123"
+* Sign in with name "twist" and password "Twist#123"

 There are 3 ways you can create project